 The Nongriat Trek: A Complete Guide to Meghalaya's Root Bridges

 The double-decker root bridge at Nongriat takes about three hours to reach from Tyrna village.
-You walk down 3,000 steps — many of them uneven, slippery, or both — into a gorge through dense Khasi forest.
+You walk down approximately 3,500 steps (many of them uneven, slippery, or both) into a gorge through dense Khasi forest.
 The bridge waits at the bottom.
 The walk back up is harder than you think it will be.

 What the Root Bridges Are

 Living root bridges are unique to the Khasi Hills of Meghalaya.
 They are built by guiding the aerial roots of rubber trees across bamboo scaffolding over a period of 10–15 years.
 After the roots take hold, the bamboo is removed.
 The bridge grows stronger every year.
-The Nongriat double-decker is estimated to be 500 years old.
+The Nongriat double-decker is estimated to be between 200 and 400 years old — old enough that its origins predate living memory.

 Walking across a living root bridge is different from walking across a wooden or stone bridge.
 The roots flex slightly underfoot.
 You can feel the structure breathing, almost.
 Below you: a clear mountain stream running over smooth boulders.
 The sound is constant and clean.